 - El Poblado vs Sabaneta: Which is the Better Neighborhood to Live in?

 - El Poblado vs Belén: Which is the Better Neighborhood to Live in?

 - 2019 Unfurnished Apartment Rental Costs in Medellín in 5 Neighborhoods Popular with Expats

 - 6 Inexpensive Neighborhoods for Unfurnished Rentals in Medellín

-It’s possible to find an unfurnished 1-bedroom or studio apartments in Medellín renting for under $300 per month in several neighborhoods in the city.
+The bottom line is that it’s possible to find unfurnished 1-bedroom or studio apartments in Medellín renting for under $300 per month in several neighborhoods in the city.
 And you would have the entire place to yourself, compared to renting a room in an apartment with roommate(s).

 The Bottom Line: Finding a Room for Rent in Medellín